 Ground source heat pumps advantages

-Ground source heat pumps have many advantages, not just relating to their sustainability.
+A ground source heat pump has many advantages, not just relating to its sustainability.

 • Ground source heat pumps are eco-friendly since the ground is a renewable heat source.